ludvigla/hdcaDevHeart/README.md

 ## System requirements

-The code has been tested on a Macbook Pro (2017) with the specs below:
+The code has been tested on a Macbook Pro (2021) with the specs below:

-	* Processor : 3.1 GHz Quad-Core Intel Core i7
+	* Processor : Apple M1 Max
-	* Memory : 16 GB 2133 MHz LPDDR3
+	* Memory : 64 GB
-	* Graphics : Intel HD Graphics 630 1536 MB

 ## Software dependencies